mrusme/primacorn/README.md

 ### What you need:

-- Linux with X11, Firefox, Ruby and Selenium with the Gecko web-driver.
+- Linux, Ruby and Selenium with PhantomJS.
 - A Raspberry Pi (or similar hardware) to run this stuff on.

 ### Usage: